Dr. Johan treats Bloei the subadult Giraffe with a snare wound

-The STS team in South Africa were asked to attend to a subadult Giraffe that had been seen carrying its hindlimb for the last 3 weeks.
+The STS team in South Africa were asked to attend to Bloei the subadult Giraffe.
+Bloei had been seen carrying her hindlimb for the last 3 weeks.

-Unfortunately due to thick bush and long grass the animal is seen irregularly and the reserve could not ascertain what exactly was wrong.
+Unfortunately, due to thick bush and long grass the animal is seen irregularly and the reserve could not determine what exactly was wrong.

-After a 4 hour search the Giraffe was located with its mother and Dr. Johan was able to dart the animal.
+After a 4 hour search for Bloei, she was located with her mother and Dr. Johan was able to dart her.
 With the mother nearby and looking on, our team made a shocking discovery.
 A poachers snare had amputated the entire distal part of the hindlimb!

-The female Giraffe was still in good condition and is able to keep up with the mother.
-There is also no predators on the property, so the decision was made to treat the wound and release the Giraffe again.
+Bloei was still in good condition and is able to keep up with her mother.
+There are also no predators on the property, so the decision was made to treat the wound and release the Giraffe again.